usdot-jpo-ode/jpo-ode/README.md

 ![ODE UI](images/ode-ui.png)

 *Notice that the empty fields in the J2735 message are represented by a ```null``` value.
-Also note that ODE output strips the MessageFrame header and returns a pur BSM in the J2735 BSM subscription topic.*
+Also note that ODE output strips the MessageFrame header and returns a pure BSM in the J2735 BSM subscription topic.*
 ### Integrated Development Environment (IDE)

 Install the IDE of your choice: